 In Victorian London, a lovelorn fifty-three-year-old widow discovers she is the muse for a young artist.

-“The Invitation” is an erotic romance short story set in the Victorian Art & Discipline world.
+“The Invitation” is a stand-alone erotic romance short story set in the Victorian Art & Discipline world.

 The Invitation: An Art & Discipline Short Story